scala/scala-lang/blog/_posts/2018-04-12-in-a-nutshell.md

 Adopting this scheme gives already some idea what Scala 3 macros will look like.
 First, they will run after the typechecking phase is finished because that is when Tasty trees are generated and consumed.
 This means macros will be blackbox - a macro expansion cannot influence the type of the expanded expression as seen from the typechecker.
 A long as that constraint is satisfied we should be able to support both `def` macros and annotation macros.

+For instance one could define an annotation macro `@app` that adds a `main` method to an object.
+The difference to today's "macro paradise" annotation macros (which are not part of the official Scala distributon) is that in Scala 3 the generated definitions can be seen only at runtime or in downstream projects, because the expansion driven by the annotation happens after type checking.

 We might support some forms of whitebox macros by allowing macros in the types themselves.
 These macros would be highlevel only, and would integrate with implicit search.
-A sketch of such as system is outlined in [Dotty PR 3844](https://github.com/lampepfl/dotty/pull/3844]).
+A sketch of such as system is outlined in [Dotty PR 3844](https://github.com/lampepfl/dotty/pull/3844).

 The Scala 3 language should also directly incorporate some constructs that so far required advanced macro code to define.
 For instance: